-Students with a One Plan or Learning Difficulties are supported by the classroom teacher, our Deputy Principal, Literacy Improvement Coordinator and/or a School Support Officer (SSO).
+Students with a One Plan or learning difficulty are supported by the classroom teacher, our Deputy Principal and a School Support Officer (SSO).

 Strong partnerships are formed with DfE Support Services and other third party service providers.

 The Deputy Principal has responsibility for managing the school's special education programme, working collaboratively with teachers, families and SSOs to develop, implement and review One Plans.
 The Deputy Principal also oversees the learning programmes of ATSI students.